News: xsnow now shows flock of birds

 Towards Gnome xsnow

 I waited some years for somebody to solve the snowing-but-not-visible issue, but alas, no solution was provided.
 So, after almost finishing my findent project, I decided to have a look, in November or December 2018.
 Before Christmas 2018, I had something running.
 I let Rick know, and he was very pleased, he said.
-Now I am polishing xsnow further and hope to have a dependable version months before Christmas 2019.
+I succeeded to polish xsnow further and was able to offer a dependable version months before Christmas 2019.

 The original xsnow-1.42 has an more ore less ad-hoc timing mechanism.
 The program offers many flags to tweak the speed of Santa, the speed of snow and the like.
 Xsnow-2.0 has a more straight forward timing mechanism, in principle, every speed is defined in pixels/second.